 - UTL - Utility Room/Closet

 - W/D - Washer/Dryer

 It is not uncommon to find a wide range of abbreviations on a construction drawing.
 The Garage Plan Shop offers a tip sheet called Construction Drawing Abbreviations under the Miscellaneous Information heading in the resource section.
 Please visit this page to review a full listing of abbreviations used on stock garage plans and in the residential building industry.

 Building codes are safety regulations and guidelines dictating how a building should be constructed in a particular area.
 These codes range from nationally recognized guidelines to specific municipal ordinances.
 Buildings codes are set in place and adhered to as a means of protecting the builder and the buyer of a garage or other structure.
 Many of the building rules and regulations in a particular geographic region or area are based upon elements specific to that area such as weather conditions, like temperature and precipitation, and soil conditions.
 All of the blueprints published on this website were designed to meet or exceed the requirements of the nationally recognized building code in effect at the time and place each plan was drawn.
-Typically, blueprints designed after the year 2000 conform to the International Residential Code (IRC 2000 or 2003).
+Typically, blueprints designed after the year 2000 conform to the International Residential Code (IRC).
 The IRC is composed of portions of the four major building codes listed below.
 Garage plans drawn before 2000 conform to one of these four building codes in effect at the time of creation.

 - BOCA (Building Officials & Code Administrators)